Uno, dos, tres, Garcias! White Sox OF filled with Garcias | FOX Sports

 There have only been three games in major league history in which an outfield has been filled with players of the same name, according to the Elias Sports Bureau.
 Brothers Felipe, Matty and Jesus Alou all appeared in the outfield for the San Francisco Giants in three games in September of 1963, but they never started together.
 Each time, one was added as a defensive replacement late in the game.

-”That’s pretty cool,” Renteria said before the game. ”It’s kind of a coincidence, but it’s a neat little point of history now.”
+”That’s pretty cool,” Renteria said. ”It’s kind of a coincidence, but it’s a neat little point of history now.”

 ”That’s going to make this game more special because it’s something that is happening for the first time in the major leagues,” Willy Garcia said.